tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

 # DESCRIPTION

 **tpm2_createprimary**(1) - This command is used to create a primary object under one of the hierarchies: Owner, Platform, Endorsement, NULL.
 The command will create and load a Primary Object.
 The sensitive and public portions are not returned.
 A context file for the created object's handle is saved as a file for future interactions with the created primary.

 # OPTIONS

-  * **-C**, **\--hierarchy**=_HIERARCHY_:
+  * **-C**, **\--hierarchy**=_OBJECT_:

-    Specify the hierarchy under which the object is created.
+    The hierarchy under which the object is created.
 This will also dictate which authorization secret (if any) must be supplied.
-Defaults to **o**, **TPM_RH_OWNER**, when no value specified.
+Defaults to **TPM_RH_OWNER**, when no value specified.
     Supported options are:
       * **o** for **TPM_RH_OWNER**
       * **p** for **TPM_RH_PLATFORM**